 A selection of our favourite work by Catalyst filmmakers and screen actors.

 Our unique degree is designed to mimic the way we acquire new skills in the real world.
 Start with practical 'hands on' work and follow up later with a foundation of analysis and theory.

 BA Visual Effects Bachelor Degree

 A practical, project-based programme which mimics the way we acquire new skills in the real world.
 Acquire and master, tools and techniques for creating digital images and visual effects solutions for film and media.

 Documentary Filmmaking Short Course

 A 4-week course for aspiring filmmakers.
-Accelerate your skills, develop your storyteller identity and explore new frontiers of digital media to take your work to the next stage in its evolution.
+Accelerate your skills, develop your storyteller identity and explore new frontiers of digital media to take your work to the next stage.